Gender specification in audio sequences

-Architect provides gender specification for supported languages in audio playback of numerical prompts.
+Architect provides gender specification for supported languages in audio playback of prompt content.
 When a number must be played back in a specific gender context, Architect contains parameters that allow the flow author to specify how TTS plays the content back to the caller at runtime.
 Valid gender categories are:

 - Masculine: Indicates a masculine gender value

 - Feminine: Indicates a feminine gender value

 Configure these settings for data values when you create an audio sequence.
 In the Edit Audio Sequence dialog box, when you select a data element for which grammatical gender applies, the dialog box changes to include a gender selection list.
 The following table describes situations that apply to gender classification settings: